-The prerequisite for this course is completion of a 200-level Sociology course.
+The prerequisite for this course is completion of a 200+level Sociology course.
 Students without this prerequisite will be removed at any time discovered and without notice.
 Enrolment in Arts & Science courses is a registrarial matter and not within the control of instructors.
 It is handled electronically via ROSI through a system of priorities and Wait Lists.
 Eligibility, checking of pre-requisites, required permissions, etc. are handled electronically and by staff in academic units.
 Instructors do not have control over this process.
-Please e-mail the undergraduate administrator Donna Ragbir (sociology.undergraduate@utoronto.ca) if you have questions about these policies.